jfrazier312/CloudBox/README.md

 # README

-An Instagram/Dropbox mesh application created for ECE563 Cloud Computing
+An Instagram/Dropbox mesh application created for ECE563 Cloud Computing using Ruby on Rails